slowriot/anubis/README.md

 # Testing a site locally
 You do not need to spin up an Akash instance, or even a local Docker container, to test changes to your GitHub Pages-style site before you push them.

-To test a GitHub Pages-compatible site locally, use `jekyll` and `bundle` in the publication root directory of the repo you wish to publish:
+To test a GitHub Pages-compatible site locally, use [jekyll](https://jekyllrb.com/) and [bundler](https://jekyllrb.com/docs/) in the publication root directory of the repo you wish to publish:
 ```
 bundle install
 bundle exec jekyll serve --incremental --watch